Discipleship Shapers

 2) Affirm these new desires

-Shapers protect a Christian only as much as we affirm them.By recognizing these new spiritual desires, this gives us the opportunity to give regular and constant attention to each of these areas.
-These desires are extra strong and vibrant when a person is first born again because of God's extra grace and the contrast to one's old ways.
-Now is the time to start regularly getting into God's Word, getting with God's people, worshiping the Lord, avoiding the sinful way of the world.
+By recognizing these new spiritual desires, this gives us the opportunity to give regular and constant attention to each of these areas.
+These desires are even stronger and more vibrant when a person is first born again, due to God's extra grace and the contrast with one's old ways.
+Now is the time to start regularly getting into God's Word, getting with God's people, worshiping the Lord, and avoiding the sinful way of the world.

 We don't realize that our growth is directly related to how well we allow our heart to follow the leading of these three actions.
-Just as a baby has a sucking instinct, so our new life in Christ creates a new thirst for God's Word, a hatred for sin and a love for God and His ways.
+Just as a baby has a sucking instinct, so our new life in Christ creates a new thirst for God's Word, a hatred for sin, and a love for God and His ways.
 As time goes on in our Christian lives, we will devise practical ways to express these desires in our own context.
 The more we affirm and develop these desires, the more we will be protected.
-We can see this from our illustration on the left where limited development of these desires leaves holes for the enemy to penetrate and cause trouble in our lives .
+We can see this from our illustration on the left, where limited development of these desires leaves holes for the enemy to penetrate and cause trouble in our lives .

 3) Discern and reject competing desires

-Backsliding occurs when we do not develop the desires of the new nature.Although as Christians, we no longer need to obey the old fleshly desires, they are still there as long as we have this body.
-We will see these desires to spring up and claim our attention.
+Although as Christians, we no longer need to obey the old fleshly desires, they are still there as long as we have this body.
+We will see these desires spring up and claim our attention.
 They beckon us to fulfill them.
 If we give in to these old desires, then our lives will be dominated by these sins (illustration at right).
 We should notice that these are from the old man.
 We have died to the old man.
 We are no longer to take instructions from him - even to fill our desires.

 Even so consider yourselves to be dead to sin, but alive to God in Christ Jesus.
-Therefore do not let sin reign in your mortal body that you should obey its lusts, and do not go on presenting the members of your body to sin as instruments of unrighteousness; but present yourselves to God as those alive from the dead, and your members as instruments of righteousness to God.
+Therefore, do not let sin reign in your mortal body that you should obey its lusts, and do not go on presenting the members of your body to sin as instruments of unrighteousness; but present yourselves to God as those alive from the dead, and your members as instruments of righteousness to God.
 (Romans 6:11-13).

 How will we recognize them?
 It is easy.
 They are the outcomes of the flesh listed in Galatians 5:19-21 just before the fruit of the Spirit.
 They are always completely contrary to the work of the Spirit.